- WHERE TO STAY

 For most visitors staying in London for 2 weeks or less with children between 11 and 15 the ticket of choice is an adult Oyster card loaded with a Young Persons Discount.

 The Young Persons Discount has its own section further down the page.

 In the UK you become an adult when you are 16.
-However in London it is possible to get child fares by getting an Oyster 16+ Oyster ID Card.
+However in London it is possible to get child fares by getting a 16+ Zip Oyster photocard.

 It is very similar to 11-15 Oyster Photocards, but you cannot use it to buy 1 Day Travelcards.

-For short term visitors, for most it is not a realistic option because of the expense and time required to obtain an Oyster ID Card - you'll just have to accept your child is an adult whilst in the UK.
+For short-term visitors, for most it is not a realistic option because of the expense and time required to obtain an Oyster ID Card - you'll just have to accept your child is an adult while in the UK.

 If you are studying at a recognised educational establishment in London that is registered for the scheme and you are residing in London you can apply for a Student 18+ Oyster ID card.

 This enables you to get 30% discount off bus and Travelcards of 7 days or longer.

 The Oyster ID Card required by children between 11 and 15 to get child rate fares on Oyster is for most short-term visitors not a realistic proposition.